adafruit/Adafruit_CircuitPython_RA8875/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+See examples/ra8875_simpletest.py and examples/ra8875_bmptest.py for examples of the module's usage.
+When running the bmptest, be sure to upload the blinka.bmp image to the root folder as well.

 Contributing
 ============